Lake Nebagamon, Wisconsin: Culture

 Lake Nebagamon is one of the places claiming to be the home of the world's heaviest ball of twine.

+The town's former Dairy Queen, which is now the Dairy & Bean, was the oldest DQ in the state of Wisconsin.

 Each year in early July, the town hosts a five-mile run, known as the "Dragin' Tail Run."
-Starting at the town's Dairy Queen, the run allows contestants to see the entire town, which consists of Camp Nebagamon, a lake that serves as the town's namesake, Patti's Dockside Bar and Grill, Bridge's Indianhead Tavern, Sharon's Café, Lawn Beach Supper Club, Midland Market, the Imogene McGrath Memorial Library, three churches that the town houses, and the Historic Lakefront Auditorium.
+The run allows contestants to see the entire town, and includes the Imogene McGrath Memorial Library, three churches and the Historic Lakefront Auditorium.
 Participants receive a T-shirt depicting a fireman using a dragon's tail as a fire hose, representing the Lake Nebagamon Fire Dept.'s heavy sponsorship of the event.
-The 2009 race was held on July 4.
-The winner finished in 26 minutes, 52 seconds, at a 5:22 mile pace.